rromanik/gradle-allure-testng-integration/README.md

 * Allure report is opened without any issues in a browser.

 ## Experiment 2: Specify Allure report version explicitly
+See branches starting with `v2-`.

-I want to explicitly control the version of allure report.
+**Goal:** I want to explicitly control the version of allure report.

 In Experiment 1, allure gradle plugin seems to select a default version of allure report, which was `2.13.6`.
 At the moment, the latest version of allure report is `2.16.1`.
 To use it, let's add the following to `build.gradle`